 You can fly into Strasbourg, or fly into Paris or Frankfurt and take a two-hour (from Frankfurt) or four-hour (Paris) rail ride into the city.
 Once you arrive in the city, there is a clean and reliable tramway line, as well as extensive bus routes.
 Check out the detailed information on traveling from London, the UK, and Paris to Strasbourg to prepare for your trip.

 - Petite France is Strasbourg's prettiest and most enchanting neighbourhood.
-Stroll along its streets and walk over the bridges crossing the Ill River.
+Stroll along its streets and walk over the bridges that cross the Ill River.
 Breathe in the scent of fresh-baked gingerbread from the bakeries in the half-timbered buildings where window boxes overflow with brightly coloured plants that earned this city the prestigious four-flower ranking.

 - Strasbourg’s Museums are concentrated near the cathedral, with 3 of them housed in the Palais Rohan, once the home of the mighty Rohan family.